korniychuk/angular-autofocus-fix/README.md

 ## Advanced examples

-Ways to **disable autofocus:** any js-falsely value, except empty string
+Ways to **disable autofocus:** any js-falsely value, except the empty string

 ```html
    <!-- with data binding -->